-Lyft raises forecast for 2019 as price war with Uber eases, ridership rises
+Lyft sees ride-hailing price war easing, sending Uber and Lyft shares up

 On a per share basis, it narrowed to $2.23 per share from $8.48 per share, a year earlier, as the number of outstanding shares rose.

 Lyft, which beat Uber to go public first, operates in over 300 cities in the United States and Canada.
-It says it had over 30 million riders in 2018.
+Uber says it had over 30 million riders in 2018.

-(This story was corrected to remove reference to better-than-expected loss in first paragraph, adds boost in forecast)

 Reporting by Vibhuti Sharma in Bengaluru and Alexandria Sage in San Francisco; Editing by Arun Koyyur and Lisa Shumaker